novr1512/saudi_aqar_price_prediction/README.md

 # saudi_aqar_price_prediction

 This project predicts houses prices data, collected from Aqar website.
-We performed linear regression algorithm to predict the price according to different features the house may have, size, floors, pools, and number of rooms.
+We performed linear regression algorithm to predict the price according to different features the house may have, size, floors, pools,number of rooms and other features.

 ## About the dataset